 The human element failed at the first proofreading hurdle.
 But the embarrassment, sadly, is not Ralph’s alone, as he is not responsible for layout and editorial concerns at D’Guardian!

 Imagine the editor who presumably did not read through Banwarie’s entire submission and allowed that final paragraph to enter into the finalised print run!
-So at least one editor failed at the most important proofreading hurdle there is!
+So at least one editor failed at the l important proofreading hurdle there is!

-Just know that all of your work, present and future, will have the “is this AI?” cloud of hovering doubt for the foreseeable future.
+As for our intrepid freelance correspondent, I truly wish you well.
+Just know that all of your work, present and future, will have the “Is this AI?” cloud of hovering doubt for the foreseeable future.
 At the very least, do yourself a favour by paying better attention when you copy-and-paste the answers AI gives you!

 Damian R. Scott is an ICT professional and a lifelong student (and part-time teacher) of language and communication.
 As Scotty Ranking, he frequently comments on topical issues of the day, dispensing knowledge to all and sundry.